DustinRobison/om_graphql_server/README.md

     - TODO finish setting up auto install and possibly swap NVM to prerequisites
 - [CI tools that will report to git automatically](https://circleci.com/)
 - [GraphQLI out of the box for free](https://www.apollographql.com/docs/apollo-server/#:~:text=Apollo%20Server%20provides%3A,you%20to%20ship%20features%20faster), no need for external apps to query and view docs
-- Use an IDE of your choice, recommended [Visual Studio Code](https://code.visualstudio.com/) or [IntelliJ](https://www.jetbrains.com/idea/) for prettier and file watcher autoformat plugins among others
+- Use an IDE of your choice, recommended [Visual Studio Code](https://code.visualstudio.com/) or [IntelliJ](https://www.jetbrains.com/idea/) for intelliSense, prettier and file watcher plugins among others

 ## Prerequisites
 - [Node v10+/NPM v6+](https://nodejs.org/en/)

 ## Learning Curve
-### Things you need to know
+### Recommended Developer Knowledge
 - :white_check_mark: JavaScript <br />

 ### Things you dont need to know